Close

 Are rage rooms healthy?

-While some people believe rage rooms support the catharsis theory that venting anger and frustration relieve these feelings, research to the contrary also exists.
+While some people believe rage rooms support the catharsis theory that venting anger and frustration relieves these feelings, research to the contrary also exists.
 This research suggests that using violence to express anger does not actually relieve the anger, but it may actually stoke its fires.

 Please note that using a Dammit Doll, a rage room, or any other type of physical, aggressive expression is not a substitute for medically sound therapy in the face of a huge life stressor like divorce.